Kruunuvuorensilta, the new icon of Helsinki

 It has been decided to avoid the coating of concrete structures, such as painting, because the coatings wear easily.
 It has been decided to use concrete grades that do not require coatings.

-With regard to winter maintenance, the bridge will be made in such a way that its mechanical maintenance is easy and quick.
+With regard to winter maintenance, the bridge is made in such a way that its mechanical maintenance is easy and quick.

 The careful design of the bridge is illustrated by the fact that more than 150 people from WSP have been involved in the various stages of the design since 2013, and the design has been taken a total of about 100,000 hours.